Aspidistra (transmitter): Equipment and location

 Aspidistra broadcast on medium wave (AM) with 600 kW of power.
 The transmitter (originally 500 kW) had been built by RCA for WJZ radio in Newark, New Jersey, United States.
-But at the prompting of the United States Congress, spurred on by competition, the Federal Communications Commission later imposed a 50-kW power limit on all US stations.
-RCA was therefore glad to sell it overseas and the United Kingdom Secret Intelligence Service bought it for £165,000.
+But at the prompting of the United States Congress, spurred on by competition, the Federal Communications Commission later imposed a 50 kW power limit on all US stations.
+RCA was therefore glad to sell it overseas and British Security Co-ordination, a New York outpost of MI6, bought it for £111,801.

 In addition to its high power, Aspidistra could be re-tuned quickly to a new frequency.
 This was of great use in its secret wartime work and was unusual for a medium wave transmitter, as they generally operated on a fixed frequency throughout their working life.

 Its antenna was three guyed masts, each 110 m tall, directing the signal broadly eastwards.
 The 1940s Art Deco style transmitter building was in an underground shelter which had been excavated by a Canadian army construction unit.
 Power for the transmitter was supplied from two flat eight diesels with blown superchargers made by Crossley-Premier heavy oil engine.

 A single flywheel type alternator was used to supply the power, rated at 3190 HP, as the local electricity supply did not have the necessary capacity.

 The facility was located in an elevated part of Ashdown Forest, about 195 m above sea level, at King's Standing near Crowborough, East Sussex.

 The RCA transmitter used three class B modulators in parallel feeding three parallel 170 kW (nominal) power amplifiers (PAs), run at 200 kW to produce 600 kW in total.
 The PA units were operated in class C using four GL898 valves in each PA; four were also used in each modulator.
 The output of these PAs used a series-combining scheme to feed the RF power into a 100 ohm co-ax line.
 This fed the main mast, the other two being parasitic and providing the directional element necessary as the purpose was to get the maximum signal eastwards into Europe.
 The GL898 valves were water/air cooled triodes utilising a three-phase heater supply and having an anode dissipation of 40 kW.

 Alongside the original Aspidistra, other medium wave and short wave transmitters were installed over the years.
 In the later period of the station's life these included two Doherty 250 kW medium wave units, whose outputs could be combined to give 500 kW on a single frequency.

 Two 100 kW short wave transmitters made by General Electric (USA) operated at the Crowborough site from 1943 until the 1980s.